anantarya/realtime-db-notifications/README.md

 - PostgreSQL (v12 or higher)
 - npm or yarn

-## 🚀 Railway Deployment

-This project is optimized for deployment on Railway.
-Follow these steps to deploy:

-### 1. Prepare Your Repository

-1. Push your code to GitHub
-2. Ensure all files are committed (including `railway.json` and updated `Dockerfile`)

-### 2. Deploy on Railway

-1. Go to [railway.app](https://railway.app) and sign up/login
-2. Click "New Project" → "Deploy from GitHub repo"
-3. Select your repository
-4. Railway will automatically detect your Dockerfile and deploy

-### 3. Add PostgreSQL Database

-1. In your Railway project dashboard, click "New" → "Database" → "PostgreSQL"
-2. Railway will automatically create a PostgreSQL database
-3. The database credentials will be available as environment variables

-### 4. Configure Environment Variables

-Railway will automatically set these environment variables:
-- `DATABASE_URL` - Complete PostgreSQL connection string
-- `PORT` - Port for your application (Railway assigns this)
-- `RAILWAY_ENVIRONMENT` - Set to "production"

-### 5. Deploy and Test

-1. Railway will automatically build and deploy your application
-2. Once deployed, you'll get a public URL (e.g., `https://your-app.railway.app`)
-3. Test the deployment:
-   - Visit your Railway URL
-   - Check the health endpoint: `https://your-app.railway.app/health`
-   - Test WebSocket connection and real-time features

-### Railway-Specific Features

-- **Automatic HTTPS**: Railway provides SSL certificates automatically
-- **WebSocket Support**: WebSockets work seamlessly on Railway
-- **Database Integration**: PostgreSQL database is automatically connected
-- **Environment Variables**: Secure environment variable management
-- **Custom Domains**: Add your own domain in Railway settings
-- **Scaling**: Easy horizontal scaling in Railway dashboard

-### Railway Deployment Benefits

-✅ **Zero Configuration**: Works out of the box
-✅ **Automatic SSL**: HTTPS enabled by default
-✅ **Database Included**: PostgreSQL database provisioned automatically
-✅ **WebSocket Support**: Real-time features work perfectly
-✅ **Custom Domains**: Add your own domain easily
-✅ **Monitoring**: Built-in logs and metrics
-✅ **Scaling**: Scale up/down with one click

 ## 🛠️ Installation & Setup

 ### 1. Clone and Install Dependencies